1/19

 Argues most justice agents are men, officers, magistrates, judges, and men are socialised to act chivalrous.
 Pollak 1950 ‘Men hate to accuse women and thus send them to their punishment’.
 The system is then more lenient

-Graham and Bowling 1995 research on 1700 14-25 year-olds found men were 2.33 times more likely to admit to committing an offence in the last year but official statistics show they’re 4 times more likely.
+Graham and Bowling 1995 research on 1700 14-25 year-olds found men were 2.33 times more likely than women to admit to committing an offence in the last year however this is less than the 4 times more likely to commit crime in official statistics.

 Evidence against chivalry thesis